Is Safe Money in your future? Safe, safer, safest.

 - US Treasuries guaranteed by the full faith and credit of the United States.

-- Bank and Credit Union Accounts guaranteed by the Federal Deposit Insurance Corporation (FDIC) and the NCUA with underlying guarantees by the full faith and credit of the United States.
+- The Federal Deposit Insurance Corporation guarantees bank and Credit Union Accounts (FDIC) and the NCUA with underlying guarantees by the full faith and credit of the United States.

-- Fixed Annuities guaranteed by the assets of the insurance company and the underlying guarantee of each state’s Guarantee Fund.
+- Fixed Annuities guaranteed by the insurance company’s assets and the underlying guarantee of each state’s Guarantee Fund.

 So why don’t all of us keep the majority of our money in one of these three options?
 One reason could be the yield or the interest earned — the safer the deposit, the lower the yield.
-If you demand total and complete security of guarantee, then your yield may not be enough to sustain your goals.
+If you demand total and complete guarantee security, then your yield may not be enough to sustain your goals.

 If it is the time in your life for Safe Money, possibly a conservative approach makes sense.